 Cozumel Travel Advisory: Is It Safe for Americans

 Yes, there is currently an active Level 2 Travel advisory for Mexico.
 It was issued on August 12, 2025 which includes Cozumel San Miguel.
-Should you cancel your plans or what does this mean for American tourists?
+What does this mean for American tourists?
 I’ll explain:

 The U.S. The State Department publishes these official advisors to inform Americans on potential travel dangers when leaving the country.
-There was one issue when I came for the first time.
 Don’t let this scare you, keep reading to understand why Cozumel is safe for American tourists to visit in spite of the advisory.

 The “Level 2” designation is the same level currently applied to many popular and safe European destinations like France, Italy, Spain, and the United Kingdom.
 It simply signals that you should use the same level of common-sense vigilance you would in any major international city.